 Olympus E-300 versus Olympus E-1

 The Olympus Evolt E-300 and the Olympus E-1 are two digital cameras that were announced, respectively, in September 2004 and June 2003.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
 The E-300 has a resolution of 8 megapixel, whereas the E-1 provides 4.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Olympus E-300 and the Olympus E-1.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-300 – represents 100 percent across all the size and weight measures).